 “Yes,” she answered, “Mike Schmittelli – or something like that.
 Sounded Italian to me.
 Why?”

 Because clients were never given the name of the person extracting them.
 Code names were a one-way protocol.

 Brand felt the hairs on his neck stand up and then a woman screamed.
 He turned to see black jacket guy grappling with someone.
 It was a woman.
 A woman with a gun.
 An assassin.
 Brand had missed her, distracted by him.

 How he hadn’t noticed her, he could not explain.
-Although on the surface she looked like every other young lady in the place, the straight hair, blouse with cutouts, leggings, he had missed the slightly foreign look, the a-little-too-over-done dark make up, the musculature and sinewy strength of the neck.
+Although on the surface she looked like every other young lady in the place, the straight hair, blouse with cutouts, leggings, he had missed the a-little-too-over-done dark make up, the musculature and sinewy strength of the neck.
 After another second she had subdued Black Jacket by slamming his head against the bar.
-The guy would have a hell of a headache tomorrow but he was lucky he was not dead.
+The guy would have a hell of a headache tomorrow if he wasn't dead.
 She was a professional.
 Brand would have given anything to see the surprise on her face when that guy tried to take her gun away from her.
 Brand was thankful for Black Jacket's interference.
 He had slipped up and the man was the only reason he wasn't laid out on the floor right now.